dumantikinca/Capstone-Project-3/README.md

 ### Contributors
-* This program was worked on individually by myself to fulfill the sofware engineering bootcamp requirements.
-However, the helpful Hyperion Development mentors also reviewed and commented on the program!
+This project was worked on individually by myself as a student and recieved help from Hishaam, my tutor.